and-yiannis/soscs/Python.rst

     # Remove environment
     conda remove --name <name> --all

-* In Windows, environments are created in :code:`C:\ProgramData\Anaconda3\envs`.
+* The environments are created in :code:`C:\ProgramData\Anaconda3\envs`.
 It is possible to create them at a different location using the :code:`--prefix` flag of :code:`conda create`.
 * After an environment is deleted, an empty folder might be left in :code:`C:\ProgramData\Anaconda3\envs`, which can be removed manually.
 * Packages can be added with :code:`conda install...` once the environment is activated, or by specifying them in the creation of the environment as